 Conditions for Activation

 There are several conditions that need to be met for the activation of this mechanism.
 The Charter can only be activated in instances of fast-onset disasters of natural or technological origin.
 The request for activation can also only be made and accepted within the emergency response phase (up to 10 days after the disaster has occurred).
 The Charter however, cannot be activated for slow-onset disasters like droughts.

 Request for Activation

-To request the activation of the mechanism, disaster management organisations and other Authorized Users call a confidential telephone number, which is available 24 hours a day, 365 days a year, and fill out a user request form that is sent out by email or fax.
+To request the activation of the mechanism, disaster management organizations and other Authorized Users call a confidential telephone number, which is available 24 hours a day, 365 days a year, and fill out a user request form that is sent out by email or fax.
 The On-Duty Operator then checks the identity of the requestor and the request form and proceeds to pass on the necessary information to the Emergency On-Call Officer.
 The Charter members have the authority to decide to reject the activation request, if they judge other efforts to be better suited in responding to a particular disaster situation.

 The Emergency On-Call Officer analyzes the request and the scope of the disaster with the Authorized User, and prepares an acquisition plan using available satellite resources.
 Image acquisition takes place on an emergency basis and a Project Manager processes the imagery to generate products or information regarding the affected area.
 A value-adder may further interpret and process the images attained.
 Charter members may also collaborate on the analysis and interpretation of the images to contribute to damage assessment.

 Depending on the scope of the request, the user receives one or several maps from the Project Manager free of charge.
 These maps delineate the affected area and may include other features.
 Usually, the maps are also made available to the public on the International Charter’s website.